Cost of Building a Dog House

 What Size Dog Kennel Do I Need?

-The perfect sized dog house for your pooch is on they can turn fully around, stand up and lie down in.
+The perfect sized dog house for your pooch is one where they can fully turn around, stand up and lie down in.

-If your dog house is too big then it won’t keep warm enough in the winter months, and if it’s too small your dog will be uncomfortable.
+If your dog's house is too big, then it won’t keep warm enough in the winter months, and if it’s too small, your dog will be uncomfortable.
 So, it’s important to get the size just right.

-Check out the table below to give you an idea of sized dog kennel you’ll need for your dog, depending on your dog’s weight:
+Check out the table below to give you an approximate idea of the size of dog kennel you’ll need for your dog, depending on your dog’s weight.
+Although in some instances, you may find it easier to base the size of kennel on the length of your dog (measuring from nose to the base of its tail), as well as their height and width:

 Dog Size Dog Weight Kennel Size